 Greece and Turkey have unresolved disagreements regarding the Aegean maritime boundary, the treatment of the Orthodox Church and Greek minority in Istanbul, the Muslim (primarily ethnic Turkish) minority in western Thrace, and the expanding flows of undocumented migrants, many from zones of conflict in South Asia and the Middle East, across the Aegean into Greece.
+The Cyprus question is the most divisive issue between Greece and Turkey.

-At times over the past three decades, tensions between Greece and Turkey have almost reached the point of armed confrontation.
+At times over the decades, tensions between Greece and Turkey have almost reached the point of armed confrontation.
 In 1996, President Bill Clinton intervened to help avert a possible armed exchange after a dispute over ownership of a tiny, uninhabited Aegean islet called Imia (Kardak in Turkish).
 A significant breakthrough in relations took place when major earthquakes hit Turkey and Greece in 1999.
 Both countries and peoples responded generously to the other's need, helping turn around official perceptions that rapprochement was too risky politically.
 Since that time, Greek and Turkish foreign ministers have increased the quantity and quality of bilateral exchanges, both official and unofficial.

 Greece has endorsed and supported Turkey's bid for candidacy to the European Union since the Helsinki EU Summit in 1999.
 Greek opinion leaders generally believe that Greece's long-term interests are best served by Turkey's successfully fulfilling the requirements for membership and joining the European Union.
 The EU opened accession talks with Turkey on October 3, 2005.